TechEmpower/FrameworkBenchmarks/frameworks/Java/undertow-jersey/README.md

-# Undertow + Jersey + c3p0 Benchmarking Test
+# Undertow + Jersey Benchmarking Test
 ### Heavily borrowed from the grizzly-jersey test

 This is the Undertow+Jersey portion of a [benchmarking test suite](../) comparing a variety of web development platforms.
+The project is using two SQL connection pools: c3p0 and hikaricp.

 ### JSON serialization test
 * [JSON test resource](src/main/java/hello/JsonResource.java)